limarta/zettelkasten/Permanent Notes/ml/Batch Normalization.md

 $$\hat{x}_i\leftarrow \frac{x_i-\mu_\mathcal{B}}{\sqrt{\sigma_\mathcal{B}^2+\epsilon}}$$
 $$y_i\leftarrow \gamma \hat x_i + \beta\equiv \text{BN}_{\gamma,\beta}(x_i)$$
 >[!danger]
 >Q: Why don't we use the unbiased estimator for the variance?
+See [[Bessel's Correction]].

 >[!note]
 >Batch normalization doesn't just depend on $x_i$.
 It depends on $x_i$ *and* the other examples in the training batch.